jpaulorio/features-prioritizer/README.md

 # Known issues

-1. Removing a dimensions causes an error.
+1. Drag & drop allows dragging dimension across features.
+It should only allow drag within a feature.

 # Roadmap

-1. Rearrange dimensions by dragging and dropping them.
-2. Support dimensions with negative value (more is worse).
+1. Support dimensions with negative value (more is worse).
-3. Make it pretty!
+2. Make it pretty!

 # See it live